leadtune/clj-drmaa/README.md

   TODO

-## How to test and/or experiment with clj-drmma
+## How to test and/or experiment with clj-drmaa

-To test (just manually so far) clj-drmma I'm using [vagrant](http://vagrantup.com) to create a VM running ubuntu and SGE standalone.
+To test (just manually so far) clj-drmaa I'm using [vagrant](http://vagrantup.com) to create a VM running ubuntu and SGE standalone.
 You can do the same, after you setup vagrant, with the following commands: